Advertisement

 Add grains to your morning oats

-Though oatmeal makes a quick and filling morning meal, you can add even more whole grains to your bowl by substituting a few tablespoons of traditional oats with dry quinoa before cooking.
-Then, simmer your grain mixture in a liquid of your choice until tender, like almond milk or water.
+Oatmeal makes a quick, filling, and inexpensive morning meal.
+You can add even more whole grains to your bowl by substituting a few tablespoons of traditional oats with dry quinoa before cooking.
+Then, simmer your grain mixture in a liquid of your choice until tender, like milk or water.

 quinoa salad